Image of Corn Flower

 14

-In fields of blue, where sunlight gleams,
+In fields of gold, a splash of blue,

-The Cornflower dances in golden beams.
+The Cornflower blooms, in morning’s dew.

-Oh, Cornflower fair, with petals bright,
+Oh, Cornflower fair, in meadows wide,